 We don’t often think that our sleeping position could be the cause of our back pain and stiffness.
 I get asked regularly, should I change my mattress?
 How do you even sleep with lower back pain?
 Well, in this article we cover the best sleeping positions for lower back pain.

-Before you go out and spend thousands on a brand new mattress, have a read of the tips below to align your pelvis correctly and reduce your lower back pain.
+Before you go out and spend thousands on a brand new mattress, have a read of the tips below to align your pelvis correctly and reduce your lower back pain when sleeping.

 1. Avoid stomach sleeping